Cirkit Designer Logo

 Common Issues and Solutions

-1. No Power to the Circuit:
+1. No Power to the Circuit

 • Cause: Incorrect polarity or loose connections.

-2. Overheating Barrel Jack:
+2. Overheating of the Barrel Jack

 • Cause: Exceeding the current rating of the jack.

-3. Intermittent Power Loss:
+3. Intermittent Power

-4. Switch Pin Not Working:
+4. Switch Pin Not Working

 FAQs

-Q: Can I use a 2.5mm plug with a 2.1mm barrel jack?
+Q: Can I use a 2.5mm plug with a 2.1mm DC Barrel Jack?

-A: No, a 2.5mm plug will not make proper contact with a 2.1mm barrel jack, leading to unreliable connections.
+A: No, a 2.5mm plug will not make proper contact with a 2.1mm jack, leading to unreliable connections.